en0/hdcode-presentation/tt-presentation.md

    An abstraction is a contract that __unambiguously__ describes behavior.

 1. Complexity Isolation
    Abstractions create boundaries.
-Complexity must not leak through boundaries.
+Complexity must not leak through these edges.

 1. Cognitive Isolation
    Abstractions let us focus on the current task without getting lost in the weeds.